Skip to main content

 img

-1. Review logs: Examine logs when the bot provides unexpected responses.
+1. Review logs: Examine logs when the AI-agent provides unexpected responses.

 2. Assess reasoning: Check the reasoning provided in the output and adjust the description or prompt as needed.